equinor/rvmsharp/spikes/2023-12-20-NotOctreeSplitting.md

 ## Goal

-By octree splitting one consequence is that at the center of the octree, for instance, there can be lot of sectors with aligned edges.
-This means that if the user is moving, he would suddenly move from one set of sectors into a whole new set of sectors.
+By octree splitting one consequence is that at the center of the octree, for instance, there can be lot of sectors with aligned edges/faces.
+This means that if a user has rapid transitions between sectors with aligned edges/faces, a large set of sectors will load for each transition.
+This could decrease user experience due to slow loading of geometry and lag.
 By not splitting in an octree fashion, but rather make depths of not aligned sectors, the aligment problem could be avoided.
-The positives about oct tree splitting would hopefully not be lost.
+The positives about octree splitting would hopefully not be lost.

 In the image below the octree splitting is represented as a binary tree, which is similar in functionality.
 The red lines represents some of the large edge aligning lines that will occur.
 In the not-octree splitting to the right there would be no red lines.

 The drawback with this method is that we lose the parent/child tree structure.
-Every Sector would now be a child of root.
+Every sector would now be a child of root.

 ![Not octree splitting](./images/NotOctreeSplitting/not_octree.png)